 Teresa Prekerowa, PhD, 1921–1998, a Polish historian, wrote about the rescue of Jews by Poles during the Holocaust, honoured with the title of the Righteous Among the Nations in 1985.

 Michał Przychodzki, MD, 1914–1999, orthopaedist and historian of medicine, KL Posen survivor.

-Zdzisław Jan Ryn, MD, PhD, born 1938, Professor Emeritus of Psychiatry and formerly Head of the Department of Social Pathology at the Collegium Medicum, Jagiellonian University, Kraków.
-Vice-Dean of the Faculty of Medicine of the Kraków Medical Academy (1981–1984).
-Polish Ambassador to Chile and Bolivia (1991–1996) and Argentina (2007–2008).
+Zdzisław Jan Ryn, PhD, 1938–2022, Professor of Psychiatry, Head of Department of Social Pathology – Chair of Psychiatry (em.), Collegium Medicum, Jagiellonian University, Kraków.
+Vice-Dean of Nicolaus Copernicus Academy of Medicine 1981–1984.
+Ambassador of Poland to Chile and Bolivia (1991–1996) and Argentina (2007–2008).
 Professor of Psychiatry at the University of Physical Education (AWF) in Kraków.
 Co-editor of Przegląd Lekarski – Oświęcim, initiator of the contemporary Medical Review Auschwitz project.